 - used fairly and lawfully;

 - for limited, specifically stated purposes;

 - used in a way that is adequate, relevant and not excessive;

 - accurate;

 - kept for no longer than necessary;

-- handled according to people's data protection rights;

-- kept safe and secure.
+- handled according to people's data protection rights; - kept safe and secure.

 We ensure that information is transferred safely and securely when a pupil with a Safeguarding Record transfers to another school.
-We also ensure that social workers are notified where a child leaves the school.
+We also ensure that key workers or social workers are notified where a child leaves the school (as appropriate).